Hidhaaee Noor

 Hidhaaee Noor is a 2016 studio album performed by Shalabee Ibrahim.
 Lyrics for the album were written by Maumoon Abdul Gayoom, Adam Naseer Ibrahim, Hassan Shakir Mohamed, and Adam Abdul Rahman.
 The album was launched by Gayoom at an event held at Central Park, Malé, on 30 June 2016.

 Background and release

 On 26 June 2016, it was revealed that Ibrahim will launch his first studio album.
 An album of hymns, it was promoted as one of the Ramazan gifts by Ibrahim.
 The album had a song penned by Maumoon Abdul Gayoom.
 Apart from Gayoom, Adam Naseer Ibrahim, Hassan Shakir Mohamed and Adam Abdul Rahman penned the lyrics for the rest of the album.
 Chorus part of the hymns were provided by some students from Iskandhar School and Ghiyasuddin International School.
 Mastering of the songs were completed by Hussain Sobah from Eleven Eleven studio.

-The album was launch by Gayoom at an event held at Central Park, Malé, on 30 June 2016.
+The album was launched by Gayoom at an event held at Central Park, Malé, on 30 June 2016.